Ayaa1xn/Dr-AI---A-Medical-Image-Diagnostic-System-for-Automated-Image-and-Text-Analysis/README.md

 -----------------------------------------------------------------------------------------------------------
 Files to Add
-- ChatGPTApi.py: Handles API communication with ChatGPT.
+- ChatGPTApi.py: Handles API communication with ChatGPT .
 - .gitignore`**: To ignore unnecessary files like model weights, venv, etc.
 - requirements.txt`**: List all dependencies.